theseus-os/Theseus/osdi20ae/heap_microbenchmarks/README.md

 `heap_eval --shbench`

 ### Note: QEMU running time
-It will take a few hours to run the benchmarks on all 3 versions of Theseus on QEMU.
-On real hardware they are much faster.
+It is recommended to run the benchmark with kvm enabled (as the script currently does).
+Without kvm it will take a few hours to run the benchmarks on all 3 versions of Theseus on QEMU.

 ## Versions
 ### Unsafe Heap